conorbailey90/item-catalogue/README.md

 ```

 8. Visit `http://localhost:8000/` in your preferred web browser.

+## JSON API endpoints

+Returns JSON of all categories:

+`/catalogue/categories/JSON`

+Returns JSON of all items belonging to a specific category:

+`/catalogue/categories/<int:category_id>/JSON`

+Returns JSON for one specific item:

+`/catalogue/items/<int:item_id>/JSON`

 Thank you for using the Item Catalogue.
 If you have any issues with this application please contact me via GitHub.